Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Difficulty: Easy

-Best time: Early morning or late evening
+Best time: Early morning or late afternoon for cooler temperatures and active park life

 Route Type: Urban park walking route